Pylons/pyramid/docs/narr/hybrid.rst

 There are certain extremely rare cases when you'd like to influence the traversal :term:`subpath` when a route matches without actually performing traversal.
-For instance, the :func:`repoze.bfg.wsgi.wsgiapp2` decorator and the :class:`repoze.bfg.view.static` helper attempt to compute ``PATH_INFO`` from the request's subpath, so it's useful to be able to influence this value.
+For instance, the :func:`pyramid.wsgi.wsgiapp2` decorator and the :class:`pyramid.view.static` helper attempt to compute ``PATH_INFO`` from the request's subpath, so it's useful to be able to influence this value.